Master/Slave Synchronization and Clusters

 To cause some or all aspects of the SSH server's configuration to be automatically reproduced from a primary installation to one or more secondary installations, use the Site type feature in Bitvise SSH Server Control Panel to configure the primary installation as the master.
 Then, configure secondary installations to run as slaves, and retrieve configuration changes from the master.

 A typical cluster installation may wish a secondary server to appear identical to a primary server to its users.
 To achieve this, a slave would reproduce all aspects of the SSH server's configuration: settings, host keys, and password cache.
 The aspects of SSH server configuration that will be copied from the master are configured in the Site Type dialog for each slave installation.

-Configuring Master/Slave SynchronizationMaster/slave synchronization is configured through the Site type setting in the Bitvise SSH Server Control Panel.
+Configuring Master/Slave SynchronizationMaster/slave synchronization is configured through the Site type setting in the Bitvise SSH Server Control Panel (top right corner of the Server tab).
 The following steps are required: